Mike Doss: College career

 Doss attended Ohio State University, where he played for the Ohio State Buckeyes football team from 1999 to 2002.
 He started 40 out of 50 career games and was a three-time first-team All-Big Ten selection and a three-time first-team All-America choice by the Sporting News.
 He had 331 career tackles, eight interceptions, eight fumbles recovered, and six quarterback sacks.
 With Doss starting all 14 games as a senior, Doss intercepted a Ken Dorsey pass to give Ohio State the lead in the BCS national championship game.
 As a senior, he was the Big Ten Defensive Player of the Year, and a unanimous first-team All-American.

 Doss was inducted into the Ohio State University Football Hall of Fame in 2011.

 Professional career

 Indianapolis Colts

-In 2003, the Indianapolis Colts drafted Doss in the second round of the 2003 NFL Draft.
+In 2003, the Indianapolis Colts selected Doss in the second round of the 2003 NFL draft with the 58th overall pick.
 In that season, he started 15 games at strong safety, amassing 101 tackles and three interceptions.
 Doss was released by the Colts after the 2006 season.

 Minnesota Vikings

-On April 4, 2007 Doss was signed to a one-year contract by the Minnesota Vikings.
+On April 4, 2007, Doss was signed to a one-year contract by the Minnesota Vikings.
 He played in eight games.

 Cincinnati Bengals

-Doss was then signed by the Cincinnati Bengals on December 9, 2008 after the team released defensive end Josh Mallard.
+Doss was then signed by the Cincinnati Bengals on December 9, 2008, after the team released defensive end Josh Mallard.
 He was released by the team on April 27, 2009.